JeyDot-dev/Artmem-dashboard/docs/COMPLETE-FEATURES.md

 ### 3.5 Curriculum Status Types

-**Feature:** Three status categories for organizing workflow.
+**Feature:** Four status categories for organizing workflow.

 **Statuses:**
 - **Ongoing**: Currently active, being worked on
 - **Standby**: Paused, on hold temporarily
 - **Planned**: Future, not yet started
+- **Wishlist**: Ideas or courses to consider in the future

 **Behavior:**
-- Determines sidebar grouping
+- Determines sidebar grouping (**Note**: Wishlist items are excluded from sidebar)
-- Affects dashboard card grouping
+- Affects dashboard card grouping (all 4 statuses appear on dashboard)
 - Ongoing curricula show current task widget on dashboard
+- Wishlist curricula appear only on dashboard, not in sidebar navigation
 - Status can be changed at any time

 ### 3.6 Platform Linking